AbhishekGautam01/frontend-docs/React/questions.md

   }
 }
 ```
-157. Can I dispatch an action in reducer: This is an anti-patterm/ you reducer should be without side effects
+157. Can I dispatch an action in reducer: This is an anti-pattern you reducer should be without side effects

 158. How to access reduc store outside compoent
 * You just need to export the story from the module where it is created with` createStore()`.
 Also it shouldn't pollute global window object.